 Whether new arrivals are looking to rent an apartment or are eager to purchase a piece of prime real estate, they're likely to find a home well suited to their individual needs and budget.

 Types of accommodation in the USA

-All these forms of housing are widespread throughout the US, with apartments being the most popular to rent for expats, and single-family homes being the most commonly purchased.
+There's plenty of variety when it comes to accommodation in the USA.
+This ranges from everyday options such as apartments, duplexes, condominiums and single-family homes to extravagant, luxurious mansions.
+All these forms of housing are widespread throughout the US, with apartments being the most popular to rent and single-family homes being the most commonly purchased.

 Renting accommodation in the USA

-Most newcomers to the US typically choose to rent initially and consider homeownership once they have settled in the country and found a city they want to call home long term.
-Renting not only provides new arrivals with flexibility, but also shields them from the often prohibitive costs of buying a property.
+Most newcomers to the US typically choose to rent initially and consider homeownership once they have settled in the country and found a city they want to call home for the long term.
+Renting not only provides new arrivals with flexibility but also shields them from the often prohibitive costs of buying a property.

 Finding rental accommodation